The big news in home solar isn’t the glut of solar panels worldwide. Or this idea that slashed prices in half and even further.

-Several years ago, Hal and Brenda Wright of Centennial, Colo., a town just south of Denver, started investigating solar power for their 2,600-square-foot home.
+For example and several years ago, Hal and Brenda Wright of Centennial, Colorado started looking for solar.
+Centennial is a town just south of Denver.
+So they started investigating solar power for their 2,600-square-foot home.
 It was “more because of the green aspect than the economic aspect,” says Hal.

 But Hal, a retired electrical engineer, became enamored with the savings.
 The six-kilowatt system the couple lease provides 85% of their home’s electricity and cuts their monthly electric bill, which used to be $110, to $16.50, on average.